 Anyone!
 All Tri-Faith Initiative programs and spaces are open to all people.
 We only ask that visitors abide by our Memorandum of Understanding, which states there will be no proselytizing on the campus; all people are to be treated with respect—and all beliefs will be respected, too.

-We hope for our commons to be a place where people can feel comfortable and safe sharing their personal faith journey with others.
-We encourage you to bring a respectful curiosity about the other traditions, too.
+We strive to make our commons to be a place where people can share in community and learn from each other.
+We encourage you to bring a respectful curiosity about religious diversity in all its forms.

 Who is funding this project?